solana-labs/solana/docs/src/proposals/transactions-v2.md

 any client which is unaware of the change could inadvertently lookup unexpected addresses.
-To avoid this, all address lookup tables must be initialized at an address derived from a recent slot and they cannot be closed until the slot used for derivation is no longer "recent."
+To avoid this, all address lookup tables must be initialized at an address derived from a recent slot and they cannot be closed until the slot used for deactivation is no longer in the slot hashes sysvar.

 ### Resource consumption